-9.12.3 Duplex Mode
+Duplex Mode 9.12.3

 The next parameter is the duplex mode.
 The duplex mode may be set to full duplex or half duplex.
-With full duplex any commands received by the bath via the serial interface are immediately echoed or transmitted back to the device of origin.
-With half duplex the commands are executed but not echoed.
+With full duplex any commands received by the bath via the serial interface will be immediately echoed or transmitted back to the device of origin.
+With half duplex the commands will be executed but not echoed.
 The duplex mode parameter is indicated by, dUP=FULL Current duplex mode setting